odayibas/xperimenter/README.md

 Xperimenter: DOE-based Experiment Management Environment
 =====================================================

 Welcome to the Xperimenter development page!
-This release includes the latest version of Xperimenter Environment (DSL grammar, Editor, Management Product, Kepler Translator, etc).
+The repository includes the latest version of Xperimenter Environment (DSL grammar, Editor, Management Product, Kepler Translator, etc.).
+The main goal of this page is to create an entry point for both power and true users of Xperimenter.

 * This will become a table of contents (this text will be scraped).
 {:toc}